Fish Underworld Journey

 Copyright © 2017 by Yehuda Rotblum

-The analysis of text, iconography in rock art and pottery reveals a deep belief in the underworld from the Bronze age.
+The analysis of text, rock art iconography, and pottery reveals a deep belief in the afterlife from the Bronze age.
 Much is written about a horse, a dog, a bird, a sun, a ship, acting as an afterlife journey soul guides.
 We have a record in rock art, from the Negev Desert and the world, that illustrate these psychopomps participating in an underworld journey (see Birds Afterlife Journey).
 But very few describe a journey that is guided by a fish.
 Over millennia’s the small Negev Desert, located between Egypt and Israel, visited by many major cultures (see Rock Art in Israel): Egyptian, Sumerian, Greek, Roman.
 They left their mark by engraving the desert rocks with their beliefs.
 The underworld Journey is just one of them.

 The Underworld Soul Guide

 Darkness, many road forks, gates, hungry and dangerous animals awaiting to devour the innocent souls entering the underworld.
 The physical barriers of vast land, water, air, and the underworld hinders requires faithful soul guides.
 Failure to cross the underworld meant an eternity in oblivion an idea that no living can accept.
 For this uncharted journey, the soul needs to perform magic to cross the dangerous void.
 It needs a guide!
 Confirmation of these faithful psychopomps such as a horse, a bird, a sun, a ship, and surprisingly even a fish, appears in Negev Desert rock art.

 Souls Ship Description